8igMac/nlg-eval2/README.md

 in the post LLM era.

 ## Updates
+- 2023.07.25 Paper worth reading[Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design](https://arxiv.org/abs/2302.02913): How do you evaluate the design that ChatGPT generated compare to human design?
+Which was better?
 - 2023.07.01 Add new evaluation metrics: [Concept F1](./concept_f1.md).

 ## Evaluation Method in Pre-LLM Era